Citadel of Safed: Crusader period

 Prior to the Crusader period, the tower was known as Burj Yatim, and described by thirteenth-century Muslim historian Ibn Shaddad as standing above a "flourishing village."
 Although Ibn Shaddad ascribes the tower's creation to the Knights Templar, it was most likely built during the early Muslim period, before the creation of the Templars.
 William of Tyre, a Frankish chronicler, noted this tower, or burgus, in 1157, which he referred to as 'Sephet' or 'Castrum Sephet.'
 In 1102, a fortress was first constructed.
 In 1140, the fortress was expanded under the orders of Fulk of Anjou, the King of Jerusalem.
 In 1168 King Amalric I purchased the castle, reinforced its defenses, and instructed the transfer of the stronghold to the care of the Knights Templar, who held it for two decades.

 In 1187, Salah ad-Din ascended to the Galilee, annihilating the crusader army in the Battle of Hattin.
 Nevertheless, the Templars continued to hold the fortress for an additional year and a half until December 1188.
 After an extended siege and the retreat of the crusaders, the fortress finally succumbed to Muslim forces.
 The fortress remained under Ayyubid control for approximately fifty years.
 Al-Mu'azzam Isa, emir of Damascus, ordered the castle to be destroyed during the 1218-1219 siege of Damietta to prevent it from falling into crusader hands.

 In 1240, the crusaders returned to Safed, according to diplomatic agreements between Theobald I of Navarre and al-Salih Ismail, then emir of Damascus.
 They rebuilt and transformed the fortress into one of the largest crusader citadels in the Middle East.
-The bishop of Marseille Benoît d'Alignan, who wrote De constructione castri Saphet, a detailed report on the fortress and its siege in 1264, described a citadel sprawling over an area of about forty dunams, with a length of 252 meters and a width of 112 meters, surrounded by a double wall for comprehensive defense.
+A follower of the bishop of Marseille Benoît d'Alignan wrote De constructione castri Saphet, a detailed report on the fortress and its siege in 1264, describing a citadel which sprawled over an area of about forty dunams, with a length of 252 meters and a width of 112 meters, surrounded by a double wall for comprehensive defense.
 The circumference of the inner wall reached 580 meters, with a height of 28 meters, while the outer wall had a circumference of approximately 850 meters and a height of 28 meters.
-Between the walls, a trench was excavated at a depth of 15-18 meters and a width of 13 meters (the outer trench currently crosses Jerusalem Street).
+Between the walls, a trench was excavated at a depth of 15–18 meters and a width of 13 meters (the outer trench currently crosses Jerusalem Street).
 Seven solid towers, 26 meters high, were built in the outer wall to safeguard the citadel.
 The fortress itself included numerous structures, such as walls with fixed arrow slits, a suspended gate tower, vaulted halls, numerous rooms, and wells.